smroble1996/smroble1996/README.md

 ### Hello! 👋

 My name is Sam Roble and I am a graduate of Flatiron School.
 I am orignally from Florida, now located in Denver, Colorado.
-I am interested in and devlop in Node, Bootstrap, JavaScript, Rails, React, Ruby, CSS, HTML.
+I am interested in and development in Node, Bootstrap, JavaScript, Rails, React, Ruby, CSS, HTML.

 # How to get in touch 📫
 Website (Coming soon):